thxprotocol/discord-bot/README.md

 1. What emoji you want to use?
 :rocket:
 2. Please spectify your reward size?
-3
+10
 ```

 ### Link THX Wallet (all guild users)

 **1. Create a new THX wallet**

 A THX account will be created for e-mail and password you provide.
-Your temporary private key will be encrypted with the password you provide.
+Your temporary private key will be encrypted with the secret you provide.

 ```
->wallet create john@doe.com $secret123
+>wallet create

+1. What is your email?
+john@doe.com
+2. What secret should we use for encrypting your private key?
+$secret123456
 ```

 **2. Link an existing THX wallet**